 The EARN research programme will involve two separate RCTs with the same core trial design, conducted in Kenya and India.
-This study will be conducted through a collaborative research partnership between: (1) Dr Shroff's Eye Hospital, Uttar Pradesh, India; and (2) International Centre for Eye Health, London School of Hygiene & Tropical Medicine (LSHTM), UK.
+The study will be conducted through a collaborative research partnership between: (1) Kenya Medical Research Institute (KEMRI), Kenya; and (2) International Centre for Eye Health, London School of Hygiene & Tropical Medicine (LSHTM), UK.